surftrips.co

 Frequently asked

-Alabama Point is a beach break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Alabama Point is a beach bottom, fickle beachbreak peaks with jetty assist, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Alabama Point